Project Overview

 Abstract

 Thermoregulation, the ability to alter body temperature, is necessary for mounting an immune response against pathogens.
 An example of thermoregulation during an immune challenge is fever in mammals.
 Unlike in mammals, the capacity for thermoregulation is diminished in amphibians causing these animals to migrate to warmer locations in the event of an infection.
-This project investigates the neuronal circuits that regulate immune response and the role of the brain-adipose tissue axis in thermoregulation in Xenopus laevis, the African clawed frog.
+This project investigates the neuronal circuits that govern immune response to infections and the role of the brain-fat axis in temperature regulation in Xenopus laevis, the African clawed frog.
 Students will utilize fine dissection skills, pharmacological manipulations, behavioral testing, biochemistry, and microscopy to pursue the project goals.

 Student Qualifications